hasanyasin/gospec/spec/004-Lexical Elements.md

 character followed by the decimal exponent.
 Decimal exponent can be signed with `+` for positive or `-` for negative.
 When it is not signed, it is considered positive.

+#### Imaginary Literals

+Go natively support imaginary numbers.
+An imaginary literal is defined by the `i` suffix added to a token which would normally be either an integer or floating-point literal.